jimmyca15/AzureWebFarm/ArrVmssAppVmss/README.md

 1. In the storage account create a [file share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share) to store IIS material such as shared configuration, certificates, and application content.

 ### Prepare an Application Server VHD
 1. Create a VM using the desired server OS.
-The VM can be created in Azure or locally.
 If creating the VM locally make sure to use a **fix-sized** VHD with .vhd form rather than .vhdx.
 1. Boot the VM and install all desired utilities, applications, and frameworks.
 1. Configure installed utilities to desired state.
 1. Enable IIS and all optional IIS features that will be required.